junesirius/junesirius.github.io/_posts/Supernatural/2024-11-01-SPN-Angelic-black-death.md

 Cass stares at him, voice starting to get harsh, "Yes!
 I'm not a man, and I have to know more.
 Angels are dying, I can't just sit here doing nothing!"

 "Well, you can't help if you're dead or sick too."
-Dean points out, then adds half-jokingly, "Besides, who cares if a few flying monkeys died, not like they're so friendly or helpful before.
-Personally I still feel there are too many of them around, might as well..."
+Dean points out, then adds half-jokingly, "Besides, who cares if a few flying monkeys died, not like they're so friendly or helpful in the past.
+Hell, personally I still think there are too many of them around, might as well..."

 "Dean."
 Sam warns quietly, and Dean shuts up just in time.

-Cass shakes off Dean's hands from his shoulder and stands up, his eyes are almost furious now.
+Cass shakes off Dean's hands from his shoulder and stands up, his eyes are furious now, and maybe also a little something like hurt.
 Dean can't say he didn't flinch.
 It reminds him so much of the very first time seeing Castiel in that barn.
 Even without his wings, Cass can sometimes still be very intimidating, terrifying even.

 "Sorry, didn't mean to..."
 Dean starts but gets cut off.

 Cass grits his teeth, "In case you forget, *I* happen to also be one of the 'flying monkeys'."
-The air quotes almost get Dean choked on his own suppressed laughter.
+The air quotes almost get Dean choked on his own unintended laughter.
 He has to fight hard to stop the face muscle from twitching.

 "They might be ass-butts from time to time, but they are still my brothers and sisters."
-Castiel says sternly, Dean avoids his glares and can't help but feel a little hurt.
+Castiel says sternly, Dean avoids his glares and can't help but feel hurt.
 Even if he understands, he really does, but still, the word "brother" might just mean differently sometimes.

 "So yes, I am going back to Heaven to see what's happening, to save them if I can.
 Or die trying."
 Castiel concludes.